 Communicating with your customers is important, so make sure you’re utilising at least one of the channels we’ve mentioned.

-Businesses who deliver goods using e-commerce will be continuing to do so.
+Businesses that deliver goods using e-commerce will be continuing to do so.
 E-commerce allows businesses to take orders and deliver, eliminating the need for a person to leave their house.
 It plays a huge role, now more than ever, to help get people items which they want.
 People at home are at ease knowing that they still have the option of getting items delivered straight to their door, despite the closure of many of their favourite stores.

 Delivery services are still operational and experts say deliveries and parcels are safe from COVID-19, as long as safety and hygiene measures are in place in the warehouses where the items are handled.
 Couriers are also operating with new rules, where they place the package at your door, ring the doorbell and step away while they wait for you to answer, confirm your name before collecting your package.